msamsami/fastapi-maintenance/README.md

 The `force_maintenance_mode_off` decorator keeps an endpoint accessible even when maintenance mode is enabled globally.
 Conversely, the `force_maintenance_mode_on` decorator forces an endpoint to always return the maintenance response, regardless of the global maintenance state.

-## Context Managers
+## Context Manager

-You can use context managers to temporarily change the maintenance state for specific operations:
+You can use context managers to temporarily enforce the maintenance state for specific operations:

 ```python
 from fastapi import FastAPI